LomQuan/Quizizz-Bot-Flood/README.md

 # If There Are Still Issues
 If there are still issues after fixing the file to your liking then I would try the following things.

+You can try installing the packages manually but if they aren't found they will be auto installed upon running either python file.

 1. If you are using msedge try installing the required library: `pip install msedge-selenium-tools`
 2. If you haven't installed selenium: `pip install selenium`
 3. If you haven't installed python: [Python Download 3.7](https://www.python.org/downloads/release/python-379/)